alhajee/ckan/doc/user-guide.rst

 * *Organization* - If you are a member of any organizations, this drop-down will enable you to choose which one should own the dataset.
 Ensure the default chosen is the correct one before you proceed.
 (Probably most users will be in only one organization.
-If this is you, CKAN will have chosen your organization by default and you need not do anything.)
+If this is you, FMLD will have chosen your organization by default and you need not do anything.)

 .. image:: /images/add_dataset_1.jpg